c9s/bbgo/README.md

 MYSQL_URL=root@tcp(127.0.0.1:3306)/bbgo?parseTime=true
 ```

-Make sure you have [dotenv](https://github.com/bkeepers/dotenv)
+Prepare your dotenv file `.env.local` and BBGO yaml config file `bbgo.yaml`.

 To sync your own trade data:

 ```
-bbgo sync --config config/grid.yaml --session max bbgo sync --config config/grid.yaml --session binance
+bbgo sync --session max
+bbgo sync --session binance
 ```

-If you want to switch to other dotenv file, you can add an `--dotenv` option:
+If you want to switch to other dotenv file, you can add an `--dotenv` option or `--config`:

 ```
 bbgo sync --dotenv .env.dev --config config/grid.yaml --session binance